arlobelshee/arlobelshee.github.io/content/stages.md

-﻿---
+---
 layout: markdown.hbs
 ---

 > At a high level, teams transition through a series of stages.
 These stages are similar from team to team, so can provide you a roadmap to plan and understand your own transitions.

-# Attaining Fuency
+# Attaining Fluency

-Many leaders and teams mistakenly montior *proficiency*: what your team can do.
+Many leaders and teams mistakenly monitor *proficiency*: what your team can do.
 However, outcomes are determined by *fluent proficiency*: what your team does by habit, on its worst days, when the context works against them.
 Therefore we encourage teams to maximize fluency at each capability before going on.
 This will make it easier to learn later capabilities and will also start delivering improved results now.

-Furthermore, many tansitions focus on behaviors and actions: what people do.
+Furthermore, many transitions focus on behaviors and actions: what people do.
 This gives variable results.
 The problem is that we care about results, not actions.
 And results are determined primarily by the system; the same action in different systems has different results.
 We will use performance chain analysis to plan our transition.
 This lets us tie system changes to changes in results, so that we can adjust the system and measure the right outputs.

 Finally, some transitions are concrete and prescriptive, while others leave a lot of room for adjusting to the context.
 Both work some of the time.
-Looking at a large number of transformations, we observe that there are a small number of starting places, a remendous number of intermediate states, and a small number of desired target states.
+Looking at a large number of transformations, we observe that there are a small number of starting places, a tremendous number of intermediate states, and a small number of desired target states.
 For this reason, our method begins highly prescriptive then quickly broadens to guidance and help choosing your own path, and then finishes rigorously with prescriptive guidance to reach the final stages.

 ## Fluency